samsungsamiio/samsungsami.io/source/sami/tutorials/your-first-application.md

 - Regular users of SAMI (and your apps) can manage permissions, connect devices and review their data at the [User Portal.](https://portal.samsungsami.io)

-- The [API Console](https://api-console.samsungsami.io/sami) lets you execute API calls and see the results straight from your browser.

 For the sake of simplicity in this tutorial, you take the role of both the application developer and the SAMI user.
 You will use the sample app to access your own device.
 {:.info}